aprovecharLab/learning-tensorflow/README.md

     $ conda update conda
     $ conda update --all

-#### create new environment called “tensorFlow” (note this name can be anything … I use a capital ‘F’) which has the version 3.6 of python and all of anaconda packages compatible with that (numpy, matplotlib, scikits, tqdm, …)
+#### create new environment called “tensorFlow” (note this name can be anything … I use a capital ‘F’) which has the version 3.6 of python and all of anaconda packages compatible with that (numpy, matplotlib, scikits, tqdm, …) and activate this new environment

     $ conda create -n tensorFlow python=3.6 anaconda
     $ conda activate tensorFlow